 The first way to tell if your tomato is ripe is to check if the skin has turned from a dull, matte surface to one that is glossy and slightly shiny.

-Next check the color, which should be fairly deep — unless your tomato seed packet identifies a paler color.
-Generally, however, red tomatoes should be a deep red; yellow tomatoes should be a deep yellow, etc. Further, the color should be fairly uniform; if one side of a tomato is red while part of it is still green, it's not yet ready.
+Next, check the color, which should be fairly deep in its particular shade (unless your tomato seed packet identifies a paler color) For example, red tomatoes should be a deep red, yellow tomatoes should be a deep yellow, and so on.
+Further, the color should be fairly uniform; if one side of a tomato is red while part of it is still green, it's not yet ready.

-Note that some gardeners harvest their tomatoes before they are completely ripe.
+Some gardeners choose to harvest their tomatoes before they are completely ripe.
 This method can help you protect the fruit from cracking, which is more likely after a rain.
-If you choose this method, bring them indoors and allow them to ripen at about 70 degrees.
+If you choose this method, bring the tomatoes indoors and allow them to ripen at about 70 degrees.